 1. Find your opportunity in the database of technologies

 The first thing you need is the technology.
 If you haven’t already, search TechLink’s online database of over 5,000 available technologies.

-The database is keyword searchable, but there are also buttons that allow you to search the technologies by 11 technology areas, e.g. medical, materials, software, or by laboratory.
+The database is keyword searchable, but there are also buttons that allow you to search the technologies by 11 technology areas, e.g., medical, materials, software, or by the laboratory.

-You’ll also see filters labelled summaries, patents, and express licensing.
+You’ll also see filters labeled summaries, patents, and express licensing.

 By clicking the summary filter, you will see technologies that TechLink has dived a bit deeper into, often by interviewing the inventor.
 These summaries contain more information that is helpful to understand what the technology’s applications might be.